There are a few settings that need to be configured to allow your G Suite or Gmail account for email sending.

 4. Go to Security > 2-Step Verification: https://admin.google.com/ac/security/2sv

 6. Go to https://myaccount.google.com/security and login to your Google account

-8. Less Secure app access > Turn on access
+8. Less Secure app access > Turn ON access > Click back to save

 Still getting blocked?
 You may need to do a Captcha Unlock